 3. Test Track – These last 3 are both good choices, it just depends on which you like better.

 2. Soarin’ – If Frozen isn’t your thing then this is probably the way to go.

-1. Frozen Ever After – This attraction is sure to have huge crowds and not a very high ride capacity.
+1. Frozen Ever After – This attraction has long lines and not a very high ride capacity.
 In other words, definitely FastPass it.

 Group B FastPass+ Strategy and Rankings